Ann155a/graph_scraping/README.md

-This code serves convert graph data into tabular form.
+This code serves to convert graph data into tabular form. \
 Example: INSTAT